MichaelABryant/portfolio/README.md

 - Created seven machine learning models to make a classification prediction of heart disease using 303 patient records and 12 features
 - Performed an exploratory data analysis and feature engineered a categorical risk factors variable based on high cholesterol, high blood pressure, high fasting blood sugar, and age for increased risk for each sex
 - Hyperparameter tuned the models and, with a five-fold cross validation, obtained an accuracy of 85.5% and AUC score of 0.941
-- Predictive model can be used by medical doctors to give patients the probability of having heart disease within a confidence interval
+- Predictive model can be used by medical doctors to give patients the probability of having heart disease

 <img src="Images/age-den-ker-heart-disease.png">